 Case study insight

-In a study comparing investment strategies, those who adhered to a set of predefined, objective criteria—akin to a dispassionately objective approach—showcased more consistent performance compared to those led by market sentiment or personal attachments (Thompson & Zhang, Journal of Real Estate Research, 2020).
+In a study comparing investment strategies, those who adhered to predefined, objective criteria—akin to a dispassionately objective approach—showcased more consistent performance than those led by market sentiment or personal attachments (Thompson & Zhang, Journal of Real Estate Research, 2020).
 This further substantiates the Spartan principle that sticking to proven processes ensures reliable client returns year after year.

 By contrast, the psychological impact of investment decisions driven by fear or affection can lead to missed opportunities or unwarranted risks.
 In her paper on emotional bias in real estate investment, Dr. Emily Hartzog argues that the most successful investors cultivate emotional resilience (Hartzog, Behavioral Economics and Property Market Analysis, 2021).
 These investors recognize their emotional biases but choose to make decisions based on empirical evidence and strategic frameworks, which align closely with the concept of being dispassionately objective.